 Does an eSIM work in Martinique?

 Yes.
-Martinique is an overseas French department in the Caribbean, so it uses the same 4G and 5G mobile networks you would find in mainland France.
-A travel eSIM connects to these networks in guest mode, gives you internet as soon as you land, and you don't need to change anything about your physical SIM card or your home number.
+Martinique is an overseas French department in the Caribbean, so it uses the same 4G and 5G mobile networks you would see in mainland France.
+A travel eSIM connects to these networks in guest mode, gives you internet as soon as you land, and you don't need to change anything about your physical card or your home number.

 Coverage and operators on the island